 COMMIT;Example: High-concurrency point queries (dimension table)

-Scenario description: Retrieve a user persona by user_id in milliseconds.
-This type of table is optimized for extremely low-latency responses under high Queries Per Second (QPS).
+Scenario: Retrieve a user profile by user_id in milliseconds, under high Queries Per Second (QPS).

 BEGIN;